Skip to content

 Create a visualization snippet on the Display Server.

-Sends Python code to the server for execution and rendering.
+Sends Python code to the server for execution and rendering, or promotes a draft that has already been rendered.

 Parameters: